sorry-cypress/sorry-cypress/README.md

 # sorry-cypress

-This is an alternative dashboard service that allows to run tests in parallel w/o Cypress subscription.
+An open-source alternative to Cypress dashboard service - run your tests in parallel in your own environment

-It is very naive, quick and dirty POC.

 ## TL;DR